Small-Mouthed Salamander

 Description

 The small-mouthed salamander is medium-sized, with a small head and mouth.
 It is usually dark gray to black or dark brown. the body, limbs, and tail may be mottled with small, irregular flecks of tan, grayish blue, or gray.
 The belly is usually dark gray to black, but small flecks may be present.
-There are 13 to 15 costal grooves (vertical grooves on the sides of the body).
+There are 13–15 costal grooves (vertical grooves on the sides of the body).

 Size

-Adult length: usually 4–5½ inches; possibly to 7½ inches.
+Adult length: usually 4–5½ inches; occasionally to 7½ inches.

 Where To Find